misiektoja/spotify_monitor/docs/configuration.md

 | Friend Activity | `"friend_activity"` | A followed Spotify user's completed tracks, presence and listening sessions | `spotify_monitor --setup` |
 | Scrobble health | `"scrobble_health"` | Whether this Spotify account's completed plays reach one Last.fm profile | `spotify_monitor --setup-scrobble-health` |

 Only one mode runs at a time.
 A command-line selection takes precedence over the mode saved as `MONITOR_MODE`.
 Friend Activity is used when neither source selects a mode.
 Use `--monitor-mode friend_activity` or `--monitor-mode scrobble_health` for one run.
 Selecting scrobble health on the command line also selects its mode-specific default config and dotenv filenames.
-Save the Last.fm username as `LASTFM_USERNAME` in the scrobble health config.
+Save the Last.fm username as `LASTFM_USERNAME` or pass `--lastfm-username` for one run.

 For example, this runs Friend Activity even when the selected config saves scrobble health as `MONITOR_MODE`: